capjamesg/airport-pianos/index.md

 ## How to Contact an Airport

+### Finding Contact Information

+- Contact the media relations department if one is advertised on the airport's website;
+- Contact the organization that operates the terminal.
+For example, the terminals at Des Moines International Airport are administered by the Des Moines Airport Authority.
+The terminal operator can advise on the best way to proceed.

+### Facilitating an Ask

+When emailing an airport, you should cover:

+- An ask on whether the airport is interested in a piano;
+- Whether you have a personal piano to donate, or are willing to donate a piano on behalf of an organization;
+- Whether you are willing to pay for the piano to be moved to the airport;
+- Asn ask on the logistics of moving the piano to the airport.

-_Help wanted_: We're actively looking to improve this section.
-Please reach out to [capjamesg](https://jamesg.blog) if you have knowledge pertinent to this section.
+_*Help wanted*: We're actively looking to improve this section.
+Please reach out to [capjamesg](https://jamesg.blog) if you have knowledge pertinent to this section._

 ## Costs Associated with Donating a Piano

+Potential costs:

+- Piano purchase
+- Tuning (if required)
+- Moving the piano to the airport

-_Help wanted_: We're actively looking to improve this section.
-Please reach out to [capjamesg](https://jamesg.blog) if you have knowledge pertinent to this section.
+_*Help wanted*: We're actively looking to improve this section.
+Please reach out to [capjamesg](https://jamesg.blog) if you have knowledge pertinent to this section._

 ## Logistics of Donating a Piano

-_Help wanted_: We're actively looking to improve this section.
-Please reach out to [capjamesg](https://jamesg.blog) if you have knowledge pertinent to this section.
+_*Help wanted*: We're actively looking to improve this section.
+Please reach out to [capjamesg](https://jamesg.blog) if you have knowledge pertinent to this section._

 ## Contributing ✍️